Tlingit language: Dialects

 Most dialects of Tlingit can be classified into two-tone (Northern and Transitional) and three-tone (Southern) systems.
 Tongass Tlingit, however, has no tone, but rather a four-way register contrast between short, long, glottalized, and "fading" vowels.
 (In the last type, the onset of the vowel is articulated normally but the release is murmured, essentially a rapid opening of the glottis once articulation is begun, resulting in fading of volume and pitch.)

-The tone values in two-tone dialects can be predicted in some cases from the three-tone values but not the reverse.
-Earlier, it was hypothesized that the three-tone dialects were older and that the two-tone dialects evolved from them.
-However, Jeff Leer's discovery of the Tongass dialect in the late 1970s has shown that the Tongass vowel system is adequate to predict the tonal features all the other dialects, but that none of the tonal dialects could be used to predict vocalic feature distribution in Tongass Tlingit.
-Thus, Tongass Tlingit is the most conservative of the various dialects of Tlingit, preserving contrasts which have been lost in the other dialects.

-The fading and glottalized vowels in Tongass Tlingit have also been compared with similar systems in the Coast Tsimshian dialect, which has led some to believe that the Tongass system was inherited from Coast Tsimshian.
-However, the Tongass system also shows remarkable similarity to the Eyak system, suggesting that Tongass retained features from Proto-Na-Dene which instead developed into tonal systems in most of the Athabaskan languages and the other dialects of Tlingit.
+Jeff Leer has shown that the Tongass vowel system can directly derive the tonal features other dialects, so Krauss has supported the conclusion that the register contrast in Tongass gave rise to the tonal systems.
+Additionally, the Tongass system is quite similar to both systems of vowel modifications for Eyak and the one reconstructed for Proto-Athabaskan, suggesting that they retained features from Proto-Na-Dene which instead developed into tonal systems in most of the Athabaskan languages and the other dialects of Tlingit.

 Phonology

 Tlingit has a complex phonological system compared to Indo-European languages such as English or Spanish.
 It has an almost complete series of ejective consonants accompanying its stop, fricative, and affricate consonants.
 The only missing consonant in the Tlingit ejective series is /[ʃʼ]/.
-The language is also notable for having several laterals but no voiced /[l]/ and for having no labials in most dialects, except for /[m]/ and /[p]/ in recent English loanwords.
+The phonology is also typologically unusual because it has several laterals but no voiced nor labials in most dialects, except for /[m]/ and /[p]/ in recent English loanwords.